|CRR Unit||NMB Unit||ERG Unit|

 Year One – 2020-21

 Students: This list contains textbooks recommended by faculty.
 You are not required to purchase any of these texts.
 We strongly recommend that you use library copies of any resources before making purchases.
 Books are listed in the order provided by faculty.
-Approximate prices are noted.
-Please note that many of these texts are available in electronic as well as paper versions.
+Please note that many of these texts are available in electronic as well as paper versions; links to online versions available through the School of Medicine at no charge are included where possible.
 Be sure you read the publisher's description thoroughly, however, as some electronic versions require a full-price renewal after 12 or 24 months.

 Year-Long Curriculum Resources

 - Ear - Approximately 3 times life size.
 Pinna, external ear canal, tympanum, auditory ossicles, Eustachian tube, vestibular apparatus, and cochlea are shown in detail along with neural, osseous, and vascular structures.
 The middle and inner ear components are removable for individual examination.

 - Esophagus - Life-size model showing illnesses of the esophagus from the frontal section, to the upper part of the stomach, back of the esophagus, diaphragm and stomach.

 - Larynx - Approximately 2 times life size.
 The medially sectioned larynx model shows the larynx, hyoid bone, windpipe, ligaments, muscles, vessels and nerves.
 The thyroid gland, thyroid cartilage, 2 muscles and 2 thyroid gland halves are removable from larynx.

 - Carl Zeiss Compound Binocular Microscope